By-Xin/Sufe/README.md

 ---------------------------------------------------

-Here are some lecture notes in this rep, and more is on the way!
+Here are some offerings in this rep, and more are on the way!

 **MENU**
 * **Computational Statistics** 📒 _[status: course finished, upload finished]_